Parade goers want more. Give it to them, with a little lagniappe to boot!

 5. Customizable design

 We currently have over 50 colors of beads in both opaque and translucent so we can match any theme for a rider, individual float, or entire Krewe.
 If a customer has a pendant in mind, we will work very hard to find something that works for them.
-If they want something truly custom, we can make custom pendants specifically to the customer’s needs.
-Krewe logos, float figure heads, junior league baseball team mascots, etc. The choices are truly endless.
+We are also working on partnerships that will allow us to make custom pendants specifically to the customer’s needs.

 6.Last, but certainly not least, they had to be FUN!!!